Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Technical Background on Kolmogorov Equations

 We define

 and through straightforward calculations find that the resulting operator can be expressed as

 where

+is a scalar multiplication operator.
 As a result, $\HB$ is a \textit{Schr\"odinger}-type operator, and we thereby refer to this as the self-adjoint representation of $\mathcal{F}$.
 Since the spectrum of any operator is preserved under similarity transformation, and we know that $\mathcal{F}$ is negative semi-definite, $\HB$ inherits this property as well.
 We note that this relationship between the Fokker-Planck operator and Schr\"odinger-type operator is somewhat well known, see e.g. Refs. \cite{wadia_solution_2022, tong_university_nodate, lengOperatorLevelQuantumAcceleration2025}.

 For a many-body potential $V_{\text{tot}}$, expressed in terms of the joint variable $\mathbf{x} = \left(\mathbf{x}^0, \mathbf{x}^2, \ldots, \mathbf{x}^{\eta-1}\right)$ given by a summation over pair-wise interactions governed by $V$, we have,